-With the last few men who served in World War I now no longer with us and the 100th anniversary of the Armistice coming in November 2018, there is no better time to revaluate this controversial war and shed fresh light on the conflict.
+With World War I now leaving the scope of living memory, there is no better time to revaluate this controversial war and shed fresh light on the conflict.
 On the Western Front the fighting raged for nearly four and a half years, but this was only a part of what was truly a world war.
-From the Falkland Islands to the lakes of Africa, to the former German colonies in the Pacific, and the battles along the Isonzo river in Italy, the six volumes in the World War I series recreate the battles and campaigns that raged on land, at sea and in the air.
+From the Falkland Islands to the lakes of Africa, to the former German colonies in the Pacific, and the battles along the Isonzo river in Italy, the six-volume World War I series brings to life the battles and campaigns that raged across the surface of the globe, on land, at sea and in the air.

 In the event, the French offensive in Champagne failed to deliver the promised breakthrough, leaving the French Army in a state of open mutiny.
 While French discipline recovered, the British Expeditionary Force took on the burden of the bulk of the fighting for the rest of the year.
 The need for an Allied offensive to take the pressure off the French resulted in the Third Battle of Ypres, more commonly known as Passchendaele.

 The battle degenerated into a slaughter in the Flanders mud thanks to heavy rain, and the only rays of light for the Allies at the end of 1917 were the arrival of fresh American troops on the Western Front, and the potential for a decisive victory shown by the use of armour at the Battle of Cambrai.
 However the Russian Revolution brought the fighting on the Eastern Front to an end, releasing numerous battle-hardened divisions to reinforce the Germans in the west.

 The year 1918 saw Germany launch her Spring Offensives, desperate attempts to defeat the Allies before the Americans could arrive in force.
 Although these assaults came close to breaking the Allied line, they eventually petered out in the face of determined resistance and over-extended supply lines.